winnie9197/learning-projects/README.md

 A list of past projects.

 Contents:
-- mern-expense-manager: A MERN stack expense manager
+- mern-expense-manager: A MERN Stack expense manager
 - R-course-works: Course assignments in R
-- fake-crypto-coin: An imitation coin for study during IBCOL 2019
+- fake-crypto-coin: An JavaScript implementation of an imitation coin for study during IBCOL 2019